-Whereas the Richter scale is the measures of the magnitude of an earthquake or it also can be defined as the energy an earthquake releases at the epicentre.
+Whereas the Richter scale is the measure of the magnitude of an earthquake, or it also can be defined as the energy an earthquake releases at the epicenter.

 ~ This earthquake is also known as the Tōhoku Earthquake.

-~ It was one of the biggest earthquakes in Japans history and top 5 largest earthquakes in the history of the world after seismological recording began.
+~ It was one of the biggest earthquakes in Japan’s history and the top 5 largest earthquakes in the history of the world after seismological recording began.

 ~ Earthquake strike occurred on March 11, 2011, at 05:46:23 UTC ( 14:46 JST).